-When the center of the map is used as observer position and moved through the archaeological map, plausible alignments can be located.
-For a preliminary study, the diagram was printed on an overhead transparency and used with hardcopy prints of the archaeological artifacts.
+When the center of the map, which is the observer's position, is moved through the archaeological map, plausible alignments can be located.
+For a preliminary study, the diagram was simply printed on an overhead transparency and used with hardcopy prints of maps of the archaeological artifacts.

-For more thorough investigations concerning phenomena on the horizon (rising, setting), a local horizon must and can be added, slightly shifting all rising and setting events southward (on the northern hemisphere).
+For more thorough investigations concerning phenomena on the horizon (rising, setting), a local horizon should and can be added, slightly shifting all rising and setting events southward (on the northern hemisphere).
 We used horizon data extracted from Geographical Information System (GIS) data.
 Not all radial lines in KGAs intersect in a common center, so loading the KGA map and flipped star map into separate layers of a graphical editor allowed shifting of the KGA map and thus selecting the exact observer position, which was usually still close to the center (Figure 7).
-Nonradial directions have been marked with their respective orientations, allowing to read the intended orientation from the star map.
+Nonradial directions have been marked with their respective orientations, allowing the identification of the intended orientation from the star map.